top of page

 Why Go Bioactive?

-Housing a herptile in certain conditions will cause uproar in the hobbyist world.
+Housing a herptile in certain conditions will cause uproar in the husbandry world.
 How does each setup stack up against each other?

 Different capsules of life